nordeim/Account-Bookkeeping/docs/README_v5.md

 SG Bookkeeper is a comprehensive, cross-platform desktop application designed to meet the accounting and bookkeeping needs of small to medium-sized businesses in Singapore.
 Built with Python and leveraging the power of PySide6 for a modern user interface and PostgreSQL for robust data management, it offers professional-grade financial tools tailored to Singapore's regulatory environment.

-The application features a double-entry accounting core, GST management, financial reporting, and modules for essential business operations including customer and vendor management.
+The application features a double-entry accounting core, GST management, financial reporting, and modules for essential business operations including customer management.
 Its goal is to provide an intuitive, powerful, and compliant solution that empowers business owners and accountants.

 ### Why SG Bookkeeper?

 -   **Singapore-Centric**: Designed with Singapore Financial Reporting Standards (SFRS), GST regulations (including 9% rate), and IRAS compliance considerations at its core.
 -   **Professional Grade**: Implements a full double-entry system, detailed audit trails (via database triggers), and robust data validation using Pydantic DTOs.
 -   **User-Friendly Interface**: Aims for an intuitive experience for users who may not be accounting experts, while providing depth for professionals.
-Core accounting, customer management, vendor management, and reporting UI are functional.
+Core accounting, customer management, and reporting UI are functional.
 -   **Open Source & Local First**: Transparent development.
 Your financial data stays on your local machine or private server, ensuring privacy and control.
 No subscription fees.
 -   **Modern & Performant**: Utilizes asynchronous operations for a responsive UI and efficient database interactions, with a dedicated asyncio event loop.

 ## Key Features

-*(Status: Implemented, Partially Implemented, Basic UI Implemented, Foundational (DB/Models ready), Planned)*
+*(Status: Implemented, Partially Implemented, Foundational (DB/Models ready), Planned)*

 ### Core Accounting
 -   **Comprehensive Double-Entry Bookkeeping** (Implemented)